Memeringo/JobTrackr/README.md

 - Add new job applications
 - View all job applications
 - View a single job application by ID
+- Delete a single job application by ID
 - Runs MongoDB in a Docker container for easy setup

 ---